 - 2.20.
 Market wide analysis is an analysis of risks the insurance and reinsurance undertakings face in the market as a whole, or in relevant parts of it. - 2.21.
-This analysis, feeds into the Supervisory Review Process for individual insurance and reinsurance undertakings in terms of how identified market wide risks may impact the individual situation of insurance and reinsurance undertakings.
-It requires an assessment of both the market and relevant characteristics of the macroeconomic environment to identify possible future events and changes in economic conditions that may impact the financial standing of insurance and reinsurance undertakings, or, to ensure the provision of timely information about market wide risks to be taken in to account. - 2.22.
+This analysis, feeds into the supervisory review process for individual insurance and reinsurance undertakings in terms of how identified market wide risks may impact the individual situation of insurance and reinsurance undertakings.
+It requires an assessment of both the market and relevant characteristics of the macroeconomic environment to identify possible future events and changes in economic conditions that may impact the financial standing of insurance and reinsurance undertakings, or, to ensure the provision of timely information about market wide risks to be taken into account. - 2.22.
 The sharing of market wide risks analysis with supervisory authorities of other Member States helps to adequately address cross-border systemic risks. - 2.23.
 One element of market wide analysis which may be particularly relevant is peer group analysis.
 This is encouraged in order to assist supervisory authorities in comparing and contrasting risks of one undertaking with the risks of similar insurance and reinsurance undertakings. - 2.24.
-The market wide risks analysis can be considered at any point throughout the Supervisory Review Process. - 2.25.
-The following are some examples of the role of colleges in group-level marketwide analysis: - a) group-wide analysis of data on exposures to specific types of products; - b) group-wide analysis of data on exposures by country, particularly those without an investment grade; - c) group-wide application of tools such as stress tests to assess the resilience of the group to various forward-looking adverse macroeconomic scenarios;

-d) members of the college sharing views on what adverse macroeconomic scenarios should be considered.
+The market wide risks analysis can be considered at any point throughout the supervisory review process. - 2.25.
+The following are some examples of the role of colleges in market-wide analysis carried out at group level: - a) group-wide analysis of data on exposures to specific types of products; - b) group-wide analysis of data on exposures by country, particularly those without an investment grade; - group-wide application of tools such as stress tests to assess the resilience of the insurance group to various forward-looking adverse macroeconomic scenarios; - d) members and participants of the college sharing views on what adverse macroeconomic scenarios have to be considered.